PanoramaEngine/Deterministic-Analytical-Engine-for-financial-observation-workflow/README.md

 Typical scenarios include:

 ### Formal Accountability
-Decisions must be explained retrospectively in technical, not narrative, terms.
+Decisions must be explained retrospectively in technical, not narrative terms.

 ### Regulated Environments
 Audit, compliance or supervisory requirements are present.